 IDH: Do you feel the entrepreneurial ecosystem is building here in Connecticut?

-BG: I think Connecticut is doing the right things.
+BEN: I think Connecticut is doing the right things.
 There are incubators developing around the state.
 Certainly CTNext and reSET are promoting entrepreneurship and we are getting a lot of value from being in reSET.

 So yes, it’s fantastic and I’m glad Connecticut has recognized the entrepreneurial ecosystem can provide growth, jobs, and a positive business climate for the state.
 Will it help?
 Absolutely.
 We’re feeling it.
 We’re an example of how it’s helping.

-RP: I agree with Ben.
+RICHARD: I agree with Ben.
 From an entrepreneurial standpoint, Connecticut is very well-intentioned.
 There’s a lot of opportunity here.